Shinobubu/NumericalInput/README.md

 # How to Use
 With the Move/Scale/Rotate tool select the handle you want to manipulate and press the hotkey (Shift+Alt+Q) and type in the value you want to apply to it
+To Extrude selected component or clone an object along an axis press the (Shift+Alt+W) and type in the units you want to extrude the components to.
+Pressing (G) will repeat the last operation

 Features:
 - Supports Custom Pivots
 - Pivot Pinning
 - Multiple Axis input support ( Simultaneously change X Y and Z by typing in all 3 numbers seperated by space)
+- Extruding
+- Cloning Objects
+- Repeatable

 # Installation
 Copy the directory to your scripts folder make sure to remove  "-main" from the directory name